Chapter OneThe House Used Otherwise

 She did not look around the yard as though entering Beard ground impressed her.
 She looked at the mud first.
 Then the wheel.
 Then the team.
 Then me.

 I remember that more clearly than I should.
-Not because she smiled.
-She did not.

 The old man climbed down and looked at the wheel.
 “Best unload half,” he said.

-“That will take time,” another man answered.
-“Then time will be taken.”
+I was already moving.
+“No need.”
 The old man looked at me.
 I had said it too loudly.
 I know that now.
 At the time I thought I had merely spoken.

 The wheel had gone deep, mud packed tight to the hub.
 The team stood with heads down, steam rising off their backs.
 I stepped in beside the wagon, took hold of the rear frame, and set my boots wide.
 “Ease them forward when I say.”

 The old man did not move.
 “I know my team,” he said.

 “And I know this yard.”
 That was true.
 It was also not the point.

 One of the men laughed.
 That settled it badly.
 Nothing makes a young man more certain of himself than being watched by older men who expect him to perform.